thrasher995/thrasher995.github.io/_posts/2022-03-12-comprehensions.md

     - an iterator variable
     - output expression

-### Example 1: Multiplying Elements in a List by 10
+### Example 1: Multiplying Elements in a List
+- Multiplying elements in a list by 10.
 ```
 old_list = [7,15,140,21,135,174,61,13]
 new_list_for = []